biotite-dev/biotite/doc/index.rst

 #####################

-The *Biotite* package bundles popular tasks in computational molecular biology into an unifying *Python* framework.
+The *Biotite* package bundles popular tasks in computational molecular biology into a unifying *Python* framework.
-It can handle the complete molecular biology workflow for sequence and macromolecular sructure data:
+It can handle the complete molecular biology workflow for sequence and macromolecular structure data:

    - Downloading data from biological databases
    - Loading data from popular structure and sequence files
-   - Analyzing and modificating the data
+   - Analyzing and modifying the data
    - Saving the data back to file
    - Interfacing external applications